aimclub/FEDOT/README.rst

    $ pytest -s test

-How to use
+How to Use
 ============================

 FEDOT provides a high-level API that allows you to use its capabilities in a simple way.
-At the moment, the API can be used for classification and regression tasks only.
+The API can be used for classification, regression, and time series forecasting problems.
-But the time series forecasting and clustering support will be implemented soon (you can still solve these tasks via advanced initialization, see below).
-Input data must be either in NumPy arrays or CSV files.

 To use the API, follow these steps:

-1. Import Fedot class
+1. Import ``Fedot`` class

 .. code-block:: python